SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 This case assesses the framework's ability to resolve torsional dynamics and the associated propagation of stress waves.
 We consider a three-dimensional elastic column (\autoref{fig:twistcolumngeo}) of height $L_0=6$~m aligned with the $X_3$-axis and square cross-section of side length $H_0=1$~m.
 The column is assigned a non-uniform initial angular velocity about the $X_3$-axis and is subsequently clamped at its base ($X_3=0$) at $t=0$, allowing the system to evolve freely thereafter.
 The prescribed angular velocity profile is

 implemented through Cartesian velocity components using user-defined expressions, as shown in \autoref{fig:twistcolumncasedef}.
 The velocity field is applied only at $t=0$ to initialize the torsional motion, while the base of the column remains constrained throughout the simulation.
-The material is modeled as a compressible Neo-Hookean solid with density $\rho_0=1100~\mathrm{kg/m^3}$, Young’s modulus $E=1.7\times10^{7}$~Pa, and Poisson’s ratio $\nu=0.45$.
-The column is discretized using a particle spacing of $\Delta x=0.0333$~m.
+The material is modeled as a compressible neo--Hookean solid with density $\rho_0=1100~\mathrm{kg/m^3}$, Young’s modulus $E=1.7\times10^{7}$~Pa, and Poisson's ratio $\nu=0.45$.
+The column is discretized using three different particle spacings, $\Delta x=0.025$~m, $0.05$~m, $0.1$~m.
 The complete case definition is provided in \autoref{app:twistingcolumn}.

 \autoref{fig:twistcolumnstress} shows the evolution of $\sigma_{33}$ during the first 200~ms. Immediately after the base constraint is enforced, a clean torsional wave propagates along the column.
 The structure subsequently undergoes elastic recovery toward its undeformed configuration, completing approximately half a torsional cycle by $t\approx 180$~ms. The absence of spurious high-frequency oscillations in the stress field indicates stable wave propagation and adequate numerical regularization.
-The predicted dynamics are consistent with the trends reported in \cite{He2019AGpu}.
+The predicted dynamics are consistent with the trends reported in \cite{He2019AGpu,di2024first}.
+The corresponding energy histories and dissipation trends are reported in \autoref{fig:twistcolumnenergies}, showing the expected exchange between kinetic and strain energy, limited resolution-dependent total energy dissipation, and good agreement with the reference results of \cite{di2024first}.